 Snake Removal Company Near Me

 Nextgen Pest Solutions is an emergency snake removal company providing same-day service in Georgia and Florida.
 We trap and remove all snakes and provide home and commercial sealing/exclusion services to prevent snakes from returning.
 We warranty all of our work and offer a renewable yearly warranty if you would like to have continued permanent snake control.
 Call now for a free quote or to schedule an inspection.
+View our free resource: How to Get Rid of Snakes – An Ultimate Guide for methods you can use.

 Many people have a strong aversion to snakes, however the fear of snakes is not innate, it is taught.
 We carry forward many stories of snakes which depict them both as crafty and evil, and some stories depicting snakes as a symbol of rebirth, fertility, and renewal.
 Watching a snake slither by, our brains conjure up many stories, myths, and legends told through the ages.
 You may think of the serpent that deceived Eve in the Garden of Eden bringing death and sin into the world, or the Irish legend of St. Patrick banning every snake from Ireland after being viciously attacked.
 To this day there are no snakes on Ireland!
 Greek mythology brings us Medusa, the Gorgon creature with snakes for hair, long sharp claws and teeth, and scales covering her body.
 However, the Aztec god Quetzalcoatl is depicted as half snake half human.
 In the Aztec version of the creation story, Quetzalcoatl transformed himself into a snake and ripped a giant sea monster in half, thus creating land and sky.
 The Native American Hopi Tribe has performed a snake dance for 1,000s of years.
 They meticulously gather and bathe snakes then dance with them in their mouths and around their necks.
 This ritual is aimed at encouraging rainfall and abundance from the land.